-Indian central government last year launched a scheme called “Dairy Entrepreneurship Development Scheme (DEDS)” through National Bank for Agriculture and Rural Development (NABARD) with an objective to bring structural changes in the unorganised sector of dairy farming.
-It also aims to setting up of modern dairy farms and providing employment opportunities for individuals.This time government has come up with more financial assistance.
+Indian central government last year launched a scheme called “Dairy Entrepreneurship Development Scheme (DEDS)” through National Bank for Agriculture and Rural Development (NABARD) with an objective to bring structural changes in the unorganized sector of dairy farming.
+It also aims to set up of modern dairy farms and providing employment opportunities for individuals.This time government has come up with more financial assistance.

 Who can apply?

 - Farmers, individuals, self-help groups, companies etc. can apply for this scheme.

 - An individual entrepreneur is eligible for one-time assistance on all the components.

 - More than one family member can be assisted under this scheme provided that they set up different dairy unit parted by at least 500 m distance.

 Financial assistance will depend upon the type of dairy farming which has been described below.

 - Establishment of small dairy unit with 2-10 cattle (cows and buffaloes)

 - Rupees 6 Lakh for 10 animal units – minimum unit size is 2 animals with an upper limit of 10 animals